KashishTheCoder/Projects/README.md

 # Projects
 The projects that I created for my academic purposes or for personal skill development.
-SnakeSafari - A Netbeans project created using Java and MySQL on backend.
+SnakeSafari - An Eclipse project created using Java and MySQL on backend.